Two different Switch models, but which one is better?

 The Switch V2 and the OLED model have the same processing power and resolution capabilities being able to reach up to 720p when in handheld mode and up to 1080p when docked.
 Now, just because that's what the Switch can handle doesn't mean that's what every game reaches.
 Many games will be less than 1080p when docked.
 As far as power goes, most Switch games reach 60 frames per second (FPS).

 This is where that OLED screen comes in handy, though.
 OLED displays produce brighter and crisper details than LCD screens.
-So even though the resolution isn't improved, the OLED model games will still look better on the console.
+So even though the resolution isn't improved, the OLED model games will still look a lot better on the console.

-Availability: Can I buy this thing?
+Availability: Can I find a Switch in stock?

-For the past two years, video gaming has become even more popular than before, and the Nintendo Switch has been one of the very best selling consoles throughout that period.
-There was a stretch when it was almost impossible to find inventory at any of the usual stores.
-Things have calmed down a bit, but OLED model preorders have consistently sold out within minutes each time they become available.
+In the last few years, video gaming has grown more popular than ever and the Nintendo Switch has been one of the very best selling consoles throughout this period.
+There was a stretch when it was almost impossible to find any Switch inventory at any of the usual stores.
+Things have calmed down a bit for the Switch V2, but the Switch OLED consistently sells out within minutes each time it becomes available.
 As such, you'll need to jump on an available Switch if you see it.

 Just please be careful when buying your consoles.
 There are plenty of scammers out there eager to steal your money without giving the right thing or anything back in return.
 To keep yourself safe, purchase from trusted retailers and never buy any Switch V2 or Switch OLED model that is significantly lower than its MSRP.
 Those cheap options are definitely too good to be true.